ryzheboka/taskana-doc/new-doc-structure/first-example/docs/contributor-guide/intro.md

 Let's discover **TASKANA**!
 This Contributor Guide covers installation and setup of TASKANA for developers.
 The guide explains how to work on TASKANA.
 It introduces the project and its implementation details.

 For basic functionality of TASKANA, please read the [Core Concepts](../category/core-concepts) page before proceesing with the Contributor Guide.
+A more detailed list of features can be found [here](../category/features).

 ## What you'll need